Octarines/FoundryHourglass/README.md

 + **Display time as text?** - Indicates whether you wish to display the remaining time as a text overlay on the hourglass.
 + **End message** - Text to be displayed as an overlay on the hourglass after the duration has passed.
 + **End sound** - Sound to be played to all players after the duration has passed (more details below).
++ **Close after duration?** - Indicates whether you wish the timer window to automatically close (for all users) after the duration has passed.

 ## Usage